trackerproject/trackeRapp/README.md

 Getting started
 ---------------

-Please see the [**tour de
+See the [**tour de
 trackeRapp**](https://trackerproject.github.io/trackeRapp/) pages for
-tutorial videos, explanation of the visualisations, and to learn more about **trackeRapp** and all of its capabilities.
+tutorial videos, explanation of the workflow and visualizations that **trackeRapp** offers, and to, generally, learn more about **trackeRapp** and all of its capabilities.

 Below are just a few screenshots from the **trackeRapp** web interface